Nikko pops in my head, “Do we build another room for the girl, Britt.”

 Janah, “She’s wondering if Britt will grow up, or I should say, want to grow up.”

 Su, “If she doesn’t grasp Zycyryn, or at least doesn’t sense them, maybe it won’t occur to her to do anything else.
-The children don’t age for reasons we don’t quite understand.
-The others hit puberty before they got to make a decision.”
+The children don’t age for reasons we don’t quite understand.”

 “I think we let things progress.
 It won’t take long before she notices nobody gets older.
 We’ll answer her questions when she thinks to ask them.”